matthew-a-gordon/homelab/README.md

-# Arr Stack - Automated Media Management
+# Homelab - Automated Media Management

-A Docker-based *arr stack for automated media downloading and management with secure VPN routing and remote access.
+A Docker-based homelab setup for automated media downloading and management with secure VPN routing and remote access.

 ## Overview